 Year 9 Sport Performance focuses on improving performance in a variety of activities directly and indirectly related to sport.
 Students are required to submit an application for consideration into this course.

-Topics covered in this course include
+Topics covered in this course include:

-- Sports Management, Coaching & Officiating
+- Gym techniques and routines

 - Motor learning & Biomechanics

 - Energy systems & Fitness

 - Tactical Awareness

 - Sport Psychology

 - A range of sporting opportunities